MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/aip-clientv2.md

 The Azure Information Protection unified labeling client for Windows is a downloadable client for organizations that use [Office 365 sensitivity labels](https://docs.microsoft.com/Office365/SecurityCompliance/sensitivity-labels) to classify and protect documents and emails.
 This client also has a viewer for organizations that don’t have their own information protection infrastructure but want to consume content that has been protected by other organizations that use a Rights Management service from Microsoft.

+> [!NOTE]
+> This client, also known as just the unified labeling client, is replacing the Azure Information Protection client (classic).
+If you're not sure which client to use, see [Choose which Azure Information Protection client to use](use-client.md#choose-which-azure-information-protection-client-to-use).

+Use the following resources for the unified labeling client:

 - [Azure Information Protection unified labeling client: Version release history](unifiedlabelingclient-version-release-history.md)

 - [Administrator guide for the Azure Information Protection unified labeling client](clientv2-admin-guide.md)